harness/ff-proxy/README.md

 ### Generating test report
 You can generate a test report by running ```make test-report```.
 This will output a html test coverage report in the base directory.

+### Common Issues
+**Port 7000 already in use** on MacOS Monterey and above.
+By default Apple now reserve ports 5000 and 7000 for Airplay functionality - see instructions on disabling this so you can use port 7000 for dev [here](https://developer.apple.com/forums/thread/682332)